Project proposals are how you can get management to act on your ideas. They’re the bottom-up version of a project request form.

 They are how you can influence your company’s future.

 Writing a project proposal isn’t rocket science, but it is a vital skill for being able to successfully pitch projects that you know will benefit your team and business as a whole.
-Casual conversations aren’t enough – you need to give a formal document which addresses concerns before your manager, CEO, and stakeholders have a chance to voice them.
+Casual conversations aren’t enough – you need to give a formal document that addresses concerns before your manager, CEO, and stakeholders have a chance to voice them.

 Plus, having a set template for writing a proposal gives you a document which you can reference throughout the entire project.
 Instead of having to rely on notes and your vague memory of a water cooler conversation, you have set instructions to follow, and a defense against anyone who says that the project isn’t worth it.